jrodewig/wanderahead.github.io/_posts/2025-04-17-why-longwood-gardens-is-the-most-beautiful-garden-in-the-us.md

 Most of the plants used in the displays are grown in production greenhouses on site.

-Even rainy days are resplendent inside Longwood's maze of indoor gardens where hydrangeas, jasmine, and poppies bloom eternal.
+Expecting rainy weather?
+Don't worry.
+Longwood has a maze of indoor gardens and conservatories.
+Inside, you'll find an array of dogwoods, poppies, hydrangeas, and jasmine.
 There's even a Mediterranean-inspired garden interlaced with canals.

 And, of course, the orchids: They have around 6,200 in total with only a few hundred of the best on display.
 That changes each March during Orchid